prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 description: "The Desire to Be Liked: Balancing Authenticity in a World of Approval-Seeking"
 ---

 In today's world, many of us are driven by a deep-rooted desire: the desire to be liked.
+This is one of the fundamental <a href="https://prashantkikani.com/blog/human-desires-downsides/" target="_blank">flaws of human psychology</a>.
 Whether it's in social circles, at work, or even online, we often find ourselves crafting our personalities, opinions, and actions in ways that make us more acceptable or appealing to others.
 This quest for validation, while understandable, sometimes comes at the cost of authenticity.

 The desire to be liked isn't inherently wrong, but when it starts shaping our thoughts and behaviors, we risk losing touch with who we truly are.
 So how do we balance the need for acceptance with the value of being authentic?
 Let's dig into this common social dilemma.